PARENT ASSOCIATION REGULATION GUIDELINES

 The Federal Communications Commission (FCC) has launched a short-term Emergency Broadband Benefit (EBB) program, which provides broadband internet service for eligible New York City households, at a reduced cost, during the COVID-19 pandemic.

 All families with a student enrolled in a DOE school or program are eligible for this benefit.
-Families can confirm their eligibility, apply for the program, and find participating broadband providers via the USAC website(Open external link)Opens in a new browser tab.
+Families can confirm their eligibility, apply for the program, and find participating broadband providers via the USAC website(Open external link).
 There are two types of benefits available to eligible households:

 - Monthly Benefit: A discount of up to $50/month for broadband service, equipment, and device rentals; and